lsolomyak/human_inference_of_elastic_control/README.md

 This code analyzes data from an experiment that can be found at:
 **https://run.pavlovia.org/eldarlabccl/control_1_replication**

-Feel free to give it a go.
+Feel free to give it a go!
+Just make sure to set yourself as Participant 1